Immortality and Mortality in the Economic Sciences

 The noted economist, Julian Simon, once quipped: "Because we can expect future generations to be richer than we are, no matter what we do about resources, asking us to refrain from using resources now so that future generations can have them later is like asking the poor to make gifts to the rich."

 Roberto Calvo Macias, a Spanish author and thinker, once wrote that it is impossible to design a coherent philosophy of economics not founded on our mortality.
-The Grim Reaper permeates estate laws, retirement plans, annuities, life insurance and much more besides.
+The Grim Reaper permeates estate laws, retirement plans, annuities, life insurance, welfare handouts, healthcare expenditures, and much more besides.
+Already skyrocketing life expectancies are affecting social institutions such as monogamous marriage; the number of children we have; inter-generational relations; the scarcity of resources from water to energy, housing, and food; specific industries; our attitudes towards our careers (we are more desultory and less focused on promotion); the penal system (even long sentences are rendered less significant by even longer lives); not to mention social mores concerned with sex, old-age, and religion.

 The industrial revolution taught us that humans are interchangeable by breaking the process of production down to minute - and easily learned - functional units.
 Only the most basic skills were required.
 This led to great alienation.
 Motion pictures of the period ("Metropolis", "Modern Times") portray the industrial worker as a nut in a machine, driven to the verge of insanity by the numbing repetitiveness of his work.